the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 The `Component` class encapsulates all the implementation details of a React component, which allows developers to use classes as components in React.

 Methods exposed by a React `Component` are its public interface.
 One of these methods must be overridden, while the others don't need to be overridden.
 You will learn about these when we discuss lifecycle methods later.
-The `render()` method has to be overridden, because it defines the output of a React `Component, so it must be defined.
+The `render()` method has to be overridden, because it defines the output of a React `Component`, so it must be defined.
 These are the basics of JavaScript ES6 classes, and how they are used in React to extend them to components.

 ### Exercises: